TeamCaleFIT/calefit-AOS/README.md

 Calefit is mainly composed of modern android architecture, MVVM, flow, room, and databinding.

+## Technical specification
-Foundation - Components for core system capabilities, Kotlin extensions and support for multidex and automated testing.
+- Foundation - Components for core system capabilities, Kotlin extensions and support for multidex and automated testing.
-AppCompat - Degrade gracefully on older versions of Android.
+- AppCompat - Degrade gracefully on older versions of Android.
-Android KTX - Write more concise, idiomatic Kotlin code.
+- Android KTX - Write more concise, idiomatic Kotlin code.
-Architecture - A collection of libraries that help you design robust, testable, and maintainable apps.
+- Architecture - A collection of libraries that help you design robust, testable, and maintainable apps.
 Start with classes for managing your UI component lifecycle and handling data persistence.
-Data Binding - Declaratively bind observable data to UI elements.
+- Data Binding - Declaratively bind observable data to UI elements.
-Lifecycles - Create a UI that automatically responds to lifecycle events.
+- Lifecycles - Create a UI that automatically responds to lifecycle events.
-Room - Access your app's SQLite database with in-app objects and compile-time checks.
+- Room - Access your app's SQLite database with in-app objects and compile-time checks.
-ViewModel - Store UI-related data that isn't destroyed on app rotations.
+- ViewModel - Store UI-related data that isn't destroyed on app rotations.
 Easily schedule asynchronous tasks for optimal execution.
-Hilt - for dependency injection
+- Hilt - for dependency injection
-Retrofit - A type-safe HTTP client for Android and Java.
+- Retrofit - A type-safe HTTP client for Android and Java.

 # License